Nikolay Krestinsky: Personality

-Joseph E. Davies, who was the US Ambassador to the USSR in 1938, described Krestinsky in his memoir, Mission to Moscow as "a short-sighted little man with a rather repulsive face" - but his view must have been coloured by the fact that he accepted the confessions by defendants at the March 1938 show trial, which he attended.
+Joseph E. Davies, who was the US ambassador to the USSR in 1938, described Krestinsky in his memoir, Mission to Moscow as "a short-sighted little man with a rather repulsive face" – but his view must have been coloured by the fact that he accepted the confessions by defendants at the March 1938 show trial, which he attended.
 He told the US State Department that "if the charges are true a terrible sordid picture of human nature at its worst is being unfolded."
 Victor Serge, who knew him in the 1920s, wrote that:

 Family

-Krestinsky's Jewish wife, Vera (nee Yugenburg), who worked as a doctor, was arrested in February 1938, charged with being the wife of a 'traitor to the Motherland', and sentenced to 10 years in prison.
+Krestinsky's Jewish wife, Vera (née Yugenburg), who worked as a doctor, was arrested in February 1938, charged with being the wife of a 'traitor to the Motherland', and sentenced to 10 years in prison.

-Their 19 year old daughter, Natalya, a student at a Medical Institute in Moscow, was arrested in June 1939 and exiled to Krasnoyarsk territory for three years.
+Their 19-year-old daughter, Natalya, a student at a Medical Institute in Moscow, was arrested in June 1939 and exiled to Krasnoyarsk territory for three years.
 She was 'rehabilitated' in 1956.